ELECTRONICA-2501/Nieve/README.md

    create a .env file in your root directory
    The information should look like this but with your own Spotify Client ID & Client Secret.
 If you dont know how to get these, follow the following steps below, if or once you have them, proceed to step 4.

+How to Create Your Spotify Client ID and Client Secret

+To use the Reggaeton Discovery app, you’ll need a Spotify Client ID and Client Secret.
+Follow these steps to create them:
+	1. Create a Spotify Developer Account:
+	•	Go to the Spotify for Developers Dashboard.
+	•	Log in with your Spotify account or create a new one if you don’t have an account.
+	2. Create a New App:
+	•	Once logged in, click the Create an App button.
+	•	Fill in the details:
+	•	App Name: Enter a name for your app, such as “Reggaeton Discovery”.
+	•	App Description: Provide a brief description (e.g., “An app for discovering reggaeton music”).
+	•	Agree to the Spotify Developer Terms of Service and click Create.
+	3. View Your App’s Client ID and Client Secret:
+	•	After creating the app, you’ll be redirected to the app’s dashboard.
+	•	Here, you’ll see your Client ID.
+Click on Show Client Secret to view your Client Secret.
+	•	Important: Copy these values; you’ll need them for the .env file.
+	4. Set Redirect URIs:
+	•	In your app dashboard, scroll down to the Redirect URIs section and click Edit Settings.
+	•	Add a redirect URI that matches your app’s requirements.
+For example:

 4. Run the Dev server:
    ```bash
        npm run build